 Other Resource categories

-1. The Contractor shall notify the Secretary-General if it finds Resources in the Area other than the Resource category to which the exploitation contract relates within 30 Days of its find.
+1. The Contractor shall notify the Secretary-General [within 30 Days] if it finds, [within its Contract Area], Resources [] other than the Resource category to which the exploitation contract relates [].
 [The Secretary-General shall inform the Council about such notification during the next regular session of the Council.]

-2. T he exploration for and exploitation of such finds must be the subject of a separate application to the Authority, in accordance with the relevant Rules of the Authority. .
+2. [If the contractor presents an interest in] [] [t]he exploration for and exploitation of such finds must be the subject of a separate application to the Authority, in accordance with the relevant Rules of the Authority.

+[2.Alt.
+The exploration for and exploitation of resources referred to in paragraph 1 of this Regulation shall be the subject of a separate application to the Authority.]